reaandrew/blog/content/posts/detect-and-protect-from-dns-exfiltration.md

 - **Data-collection layer** – Route 53 Resolver streamed every DNS lookup from the VPC straight into an S3 bucket defined in `dns_logs_athena.tf`, while a single `m5.large` instance generated the test traffic.
 Raw logs and Athena result sets lived in separate buckets so I could version-control retention independently.
 - **Analysis layer** – The moment a new log dropped, a Partition-Repair Lambda (`lambdas/partition-repair`) fired and ran `MSCK REPAIR TABLE` so Athena could see the fresh partitions.
 Every five minutes an Athena workgroup ran a high-frequency-exfiltration query that flagged bursts of > 20 requests to the same apex domain within a five-minute window.
 Domain parsing leaned on the Public Suffix List, so `something.co.uk` didn’t raise a false alarm.
 - **Response layer** – A second Lambda (`lambdas/threat-detection`) ran on a one-minute schedule, pulled the Athena results and, for anything rated HIGH or CRITICAL, wrote an immediate DNS-Firewall rule.
 If there were more than ten unique sub-domains it dropped a wildcard block (`*.domain.com`); otherwise it blocked the apex.
-CloudWatch kept score on timing, error counts and cost.

 Because logs went straight to S3 and Athena scanned only the latest five-minute partition, the whole loop remained inexpensive and, more importantly, reacted inside a minute.